octopusden/octopus-di-rundeck/README.md

 where `SEQUENCE_ADDITIONAL_VERSION` is the digit of release appended by Octopusden maintainers while performing a release.

 # Configuration
 The global variable `${RUNDECK_HOME}` is set as `/home/rundeck` in the parent image by-default.
-It is recommended to override it with another path and store all dynamic Rundeck-related stuff inside a volume mounted to it.
+It is **NOT** recommended to override it with another path.
+Mount a volumes and store all dynamic Rundeck-related stuff inside a volume mounted to its subdirs.
 All processes are started as `rundeck` user, so please make sure about the permissions for each volume.

 ## Main configuration templates